kamtom480/micropython/ports/spresense/README.md

 * The machine module with GPIO, I2C, SPI, UART, ADC, PWM and RTC

+* NuttX file system with SD card and Flash memory

 Refer to [developer.sony.com/develop/spresense/](https://developer.sony.com/develop/spresense/)
 for further information about this board.